Pseudo-isotopies of simply connected 4-manifolds: Introduction

 \section{Introduction}

 Let $M$ be a compact $d$-manifold.
-Let $\sqsubset \, \subseteq M \times [0,1]$ denote $(M \times \{0\}) \cup (\partial M \times [0,1])$.
+Let $\sqsubset$ denote $(M \times \{0\}) \cup (\partial M \times [0,1]) \subseteq M \times [0,1]$.
 A \emph{pseudo-isotopy of $M$} is a homeomorphism $F \colon M \times [0,1] \to M \times [0,1]$ such that $F|_{\sqsubset} = \Id_{\sqsubset}$.
 The homeomorphism $f \colon M \to M$ obtained from restricting $F$ to $M \times \{1\}$ is said to be \emph{pseudo-isotopic to the identity}.
 If $F$ is level-preserving, i.e.\ if $F|_{M \times \{t\}}$ is a homeomorphism from $M \times \{t\}$ to itself for all $t \in [0,1]$, then $F$ is the trace of an isotopy; for brevity in this case we refer to $F$ simply as an isotopy.
 Observe that if $F$ is an isotopy then $F$ is isotopic rel.\ $\sqsubset$ to the identity map of $M \times [0,1]$, and in particular $f$ is isotopic to the identity map of~$M$.
 There are directly analogous definitions in the smooth and $\PL$ categories.

 For $M$ smooth and simply-connected, $F$ a diffeomorphism, and $d \geq 5$, Cerf~\cite{Cerf} proved that $F$ is smoothly isotopic to the identity, which in particular implies that $f$ is smoothly isotopic to the identity.
-For $d \geq 6$, Cerf's method was extended by Hatcher-Wagoner~\cite{HW} and Igusa~\cite{Igusa-what-happens} to a two-stage obstruction theory deciding in the non-simply-connected setting whether $F$ is smoothly isotopic to the identity.
-Cerf and Hatcher-Wagoner's results were extended to the topological and $\PL$ categories by Pedersen~\cite{BLR}*{Appendix~2}, making use of work of Hudson~\cite{Hudson} and~\cite{Pedersen-top-conc}.
+For $d \geq 6$, Cerf's method was extended by Hatcher--Wagoner~\cite{HW} and Igusa~\cite{Igusa-what-happens} to a two-stage obstruction theory deciding in the non-simply-connected setting whether $F$ is smoothly isotopic to the identity.
+Cerf and Hatcher--Wagoner's results were extended to the topological and $\PL$ categories by Pedersen~\cite{BLR}*{Appendix~2}, making use of work of Hudson~\cite{Hudson} and~\cite{Pedersen-top-conc}.
 The case $d=5$ in the non-simply connected case is open at the time of writing, in all categories.

 This article concerns the extension of Cerf's theorem to dimension four, in the topological category and in the smooth category after stabilising $M \times [0,1]$ with copies of $S^2 \times S^2 \times [0,1]$.
 From now on we set $d=4$.